markvanderloo/tinytest/pkg/README.md

 Use `at_home()` to detect whether a test is running interactively, or via `test_package()` (i.e. the way `R CMD check` will run it).
 ```
 if ( at_home() ){
   # run tests requiring lots of time.
 }
 ```
+The package vignette has some tips on how to use this feature, and how you can set up your package so `R CMD check` also runs tests protected by `at_home()` in your environment.

 #### Comparing with data stored on file